kleo/unipi/README.md

 # Configure config.ini

-Default config.ini provides defaults for the Controller setup on the Raspberry Pi and only requires the password.
+Default config.ini provides defaults for the Controller setup on the Raspberry Pi.

 Example config.ini